When it comes to applying for your next property, a good rental ledger is hugely beneficial.

 Take a look at your rental ledger.
 Every line in the ledger provides some space where your property manager or landlord records pertinent information about a payment you’ve made.
 This will typically include your name, your address, the amount paid and the date.

-If your property is managed by a landlord, they’ll likely record your rent payments in the ledger and provide you with a receipt – this is protection for both parties (you and the landlord).
+Your landlord will likely record your rent payments in the ledger and provide you with a receipt – this is protection for both parties (you and the landlord).
 You should keep a copy of this receipt because it proves that your rent has been paid.
 Your landlord could also use this ledger to disprove a claim that you were double charged.

 Why you should keep your rental ledger

-Keeping an updated rental ledger can be an advantage as a tenant.
+Maintaining an updated rental ledger can be an advantage as a tenant.
 This ledger can provide you with records to use if there is ever a dispute about your rent payments.
 You can also ask to compare your records with the landlord’s records to ensure they match.

 At the end of your tenancy, your rental ledger is one of the most valuable things you can have.
-When you go to apply for a new property, present your rental ledger to your prospective property manager/landlord to show your rent has always been paid on time.
+When you apply for a new property, present your rental ledger to your prospective property manager/landlord to show your rent has always been paid on time.

 Presenting your ledger with your application